Mark Atkinson (scientist)

 Mark Atkinson (born March 27, 1961) is an American medical researcher best known for his contributions to research seeking to predict, prevent, and cure type 1 diabetes.
-He is the author of over 600 publications and is one of the world's most cited diabetes researchers.
+He is the author of over 600 publications and one of the world's most cited diabetes researchers.

-Atkinson currently conducts research at the University of Florida College of Medicine, where he is Director for the Diabetes Institute at UF Health.
-He also is the Executive Director of the Network for Pancreatic Organ donors with Diabetes (nPOD) program.
+Atkinson conducts research at the University of Florida College of Medicine, where he is director for the Diabetes Institute at UF Health.
+He is also the executive director of the Network for Pancreatic Organ donors with Diabetes (nPOD) program.

-Atkinson has also been widely cited for his humanitarian contributions, particularly his efforts to improve diabetes care, management, and access to medications and supplies in developing nations.
+Atkinson has also been cited for his humanitarian contributions, particularly his efforts to improve diabetes care, management, and access to medications and supplies in developing nations.

 Early life and education

 Mark Atkinson was born and raised in southeastern Michigan.
-He attended the University of Michigan – Dearborn where he received a bachelor of Science in microbiology in 1983.
+He attended the University of Michigan – Dearborn, where he received a bachelor of Science in microbiology in 1983.
 Atkinson next received a Ph.D. from the Department of Pathology at the University of Florida in 1987.

 While at the University of Florida, Atkinson’s interest in type 1 diabetes started by volunteering at a summer camp for children with the disease.
 Those efforts led Atkinson to develop his three career goals of determining what causes type 1 diabetes, identifying a means to predict T1D, and developing a way to prevent and cure the disease.